SSTF-Office/SamsungCTF/2022_Hackers_Playground/Dr.Strange/README.md

-# SSTF
+# SSTF 2022
-sstf problem from 2022~

-# INFO
-- ARMv8 cache side channel attack.
+- prequel of cache attack.
-- ARMv8 has cache flush instruction and flush+reload attack is works.
+# info
+- Time based attack.
+- The pow function is used in AttackMe.py.
+- It takes time depend on flag values when pow function run.
+- You can measure time with "time command" when attackMe.py runs.

-# INDEX
+# index
+- SRC: challenge docker files.
+- EXPLOIT: sample PoC exploit
 - proxy: connection receiver.
-- SRC: challenge files.
-- EXPLOIT: PoC exploit